University City High School (Missouri)

 University City High School (UCHS) is a public high school in University City, Missouri, United States, that is part of the School District of University City.

+The district includes all of University City and small portions of Overland, Vinita Park and Wellston.

 As part of the University City Education District, the high school building was listed, along with nearby Jackson Park Elementary School and Hanley Junior High School, in the National Register of Historic Places on January 31, 1985.